-AP looks inside China’s largest detention center in Xinjiang
+Room for 10,000: Inside China’s largest detention center

 AP journalists did not witness any signs of torture or beating at the facility, and were unable to speak directly to any former or current detainees.
 But a Uyghur who had fled Xinjiang, Zumret Dawut, said a now-deceased friend who worked at Dabancheng had witnessed treatment so brutal that she fainted.
 The friend, Paride Amati, said she had seen a pair of teens forced to sign confessions claiming they were involved in terrorism while studying in Egypt, and their skin had been beaten bloody and raw.

-A teacher at the Dabancheng facility also called it “worse than hell,” according to a colleague at a different camp, Qelbinur Sedick.
-The teacher said that during classes she could hear the sounds of people being tortured with electric batons and iron chairs, according to Sedick.
+A teacher at the Dabancheng facility also called it “worse than hell,” according to a colleague at a different camp, Qelbinur Sedik.
+The teacher said that during classes she could hear the sounds of people being tortured with electric batons and iron chairs, according to Sedik.

 Accounts of conditions in detention centers elsewhere in Xinjiang vary widely: some describe restrictive conditions but no physical abuse, while others say they were tortured.
 Such accounts are difficult to verify independently, and the Xinjiang authorities deny all allegations of abuse.